samhynds/graffiti-ui/docs/overview/styling.md

 ## Theme

 Graffiti provides a default theme which you can use, or optionally you can copy it to create your own theme.
 The theme is responsible for fonts and colours across all of the components.
+See more about the theme in the [Theme](../theme/overview) documentation.

 If you want to make specific styling changes to the components, you'll likely want to extend the component styles themselves.